 Monocular is a refracting telescope used to magnify distant object and is viewed using one eye, unlike binoculars.
 There are two common types of monoculars that you can use.
 We have the Porro prism monocular are less expensive to manufacture than other types, but exhibit great optical qualities for those on tight budgets.
 Their drawbacks are that they tend to be heavier than other types and harder to waterproof.

 Another type is the Roof prism monocular equipped with these prisms tend to be substantially lighter, more durable and tend to be quite expensive.

-The popular uses of a monocular are mainly bird watching, spying, range viewing while hiking and tactical engagement especially in weapons.
+The popular uses of a monocular are mainly bird watching, fishing, spying, range viewing while hiking and tactical engagement especially in weapons.
 Although there are other uses like surveying for the monoculars equipped with range finding feature.

 Therefore, there are various things that you need to know so that you can become a pro monocular user.
 They include the following.